Resources for Undocumented Students

 HOW TO APPLY:

-The Alternative Application for Illinois Financial Aid, patterned after the FAFSA, will be available beginning January 6, 2020 for the 2020-21 academic year through the Illinois Student Assistance Commission (ISAC) website.
+The Alternative Application for Illinois Financial Aid, patterned after the FAFSA, was renewed for the 2021-2022 school year on October 1, 2020, through the Illinois Student Assistance Commission (ISAC) website.
 Pre-screening questions at the beginning of the application will help students determine which application (Alternative Application for Illinois Financial Aid vs. FAFSA) should be completed.

 - Triton Scholarships